wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

 This is a wonderful resource for looking up word definitions and example sentences.
 If I was ever confused about a word or expression, I searched for it here to learn more.

-If you use Google Chrome (and maybe other browsers too) you can set up a search engine shortcut to make lookup a word really easy.
+If you use Google Chrome (and maybe other browsers too) you can set up a search engine shortcut to make looking up a word really easy.
 As an example, if I want to look up the meaning of “attendre”, I can just type “fren attendre” into my address bar to get to the wordreference page for “attendre”.

 ### [conjugator.reverso.net](https://conjugator.reverso.net/conjugation-french.html)